Nootka Convention: Nootka Conventions

 The Nootka Conventions of the 1790s, carried out in part by George Vancouver and his Spanish counterpart Juan Francisco de la Bodega y Quadra, prevented the dispute from escalating to war.
 The first Convention was signed on October 28, 1790. and was purposefully vague.
 Its preamble contained the statement, "setting aside all retrospective discussions of the rights and pretensions of the two parties".
 Its first article said that all "the buildings and tracts of land" at Nootka Sound that had been seized by Martínez would be restored to Britain.
 For this purpose Vancouver and Bodega y Quadra were sent to Nootka Sound in 1792.
-However, no buildings had been seized and Bodega said no land had been acquired by the British, as attested by the indigenous chief Maquinna as well as the American traders Robert Gray and Joseph Ingraham, who were present in 1789.
-Vancouver was unwilling to accept Bodega's various counter-offers and the whole matter was sent back to the British and Spanish governments.
+However, no buildings had been seized and Bodega y Quadra said no land had been acquired by the British, as attested by the indigenous chief Maquinna as well as the American traders Robert Gray and Joseph Ingraham, who were present in 1789.
+Vancouver was unwilling to accept Bodega y Quadra's various counter-offers and the whole matter was sent back to the British and Spanish governments.

 First Nootka Convention

 The first Nootka Convention plays a role in the disputed sovereignty of the Falkland Islands between the United Kingdom and Argentina.
-Article VI provided that neither party would form new establishments on any of the islands adjacent to the east and west coasts of South America then occupied by Spain.
-Both retained the right to land and erect temporary structures on the coasts and islands for fishery-related purposes.
-However, there was an additional secret article that stipulated that Article VI shall remain in force only so long as no establishment shall have been formed by the subjects of any other power on the coasts in question.
-This secret article had the same force as if it were inserted in the convention.
-The Nootka Convention's applicability to the Falklands dispute is controversial and complicated.
-The United Provinces of the Río de la Plata was not a party to the convention.
-Therefore, it is defined in the convention as 'other power' and the occupation of the settlement (at Port Louis) by subjects of any other power negated Article VI and allowed Great Britain to re-assert prior sovereignty and form new settlements.